-I’ve just finished working on a novel, a love story set in Hell.
+When I’m not writing applications for film projects, or working on a script, I tackle the novels I have going.
+I’ve recently shelved a love story set in Hell.
 More specifically, in a magic cabaret named Hell.
 It’s set in 1920s New Orleans, and is about a vocalist who takes down the devil using a lullaby from her childhood.

 I’m researching, drafting, and plotting for another speculative/fantasy novel set in the Mexican Revolution.
 This time, however, it’s not just the federales vs. the various rebellious forces.
 The Maya gods of the underground have decided they want a part of the action too since they’ve lost their importance in modern society.
 This work is a reimagining of the Maya hero twins.